uccser/cs-field-guide/docs/source/developer/interactives.rst

 - ``static/interactives/<interactive-slug>/README.md`` - This is a short file that that explains the interactive's purpose and links to any necessary wiki pages.

-- ``static/interactives/<interactive-slug>/thumbnail.png`` - ``whole-page`` interactives required a thumbnail image showing the interactive in action.
-  Unless specified when included in the chapter ``md`` file, the file needs to be named as ``thumbnail.png``.
-  The image should be at least 900px wide, and of moderate quality (small size is more important than quality).

-- ``templates/interactives/<interactive-interactive>.html`` - This is the HTML template for the interactive for a specific locale, as defined in the interactive configuration file.
+- ``templates/interactives/<interactive-slug>.html`` - This is the HTML template for the interactive for a specific locale, as defined in the interactive configuration file.
   Locale may or may not share a template for an interactive, allowing different versions of an interactive to be available (`see GitHub for more information <https://github.com/uccser/cs-field-guide/pull/710>`_).
   A template can also be omitted for a locale to disable the interactive for the locale.